David Amess: Murder

 On 15 October 2021, Amess was fatally stabbed at his constituency surgery at Belfairs Methodist Church Hall in Leigh-on-Sea.
-Amess's murder was later declared a "terrorist incident" by the Metropolitan Police.
+A post-mortem examination determined he died from multiple stab wounds to the chest.
+His murder was later declared a "terrorist incident" by the Metropolitan Police.
 The investigation, led by Scotland Yard's Counter Terrorism Command, explored "a potential motivation linked to Islamist extremism".
 The killer, Ali Harbi Ali, a British citizen of Somali descent, was arrested at the scene, convicted and sentenced to life imprisonment with a whole life order.
-A post-mortem examination determined Amess died from multiple stab wounds to the chest.

 Funeral

 A procession and memorial service took place in Southend on 22 November.
 The private service, attended by family, was held at St Mary's Church, the Church of England parish church in Prittlewell.
 The Reverend Paul Mackay and Monsignor Kevin William Hale led the service.
 A family statement was read by the former Conservative MP Ann Widdecombe.
 Afterwards, his casket processed through the streets in a horse-drawn hearse.
 The next day a funeral service was held at Westminster Cathedral.
 Prime Minister Boris Johnson joined former prime ministers, the Speaker of the House Lindsay Hoyle and the Labour leader Sir Keir Starmer at the service.
 A message from Pope Francis was delivered by Archbishop Claudio Gugerotti, the Apostolic Nuncio to Great Britain.